pretix/pretix/doc/api/resources/orders.rst

      ``"n"`` for pending or ``"p"`` for paid.
 If you create a paid order, the ``order_paid`` signal will **not** be sent out to plugins and no email will be sent.
 If you want that behavior, create an unpaid order and then call the ``mark_paid`` API method.
+   * ``consume_carts`` (optional) – A list of cart IDs.
+All cart positions with these IDs will be deleted if the order creation is successful.
+Any quotas that become free by this operation will be credited to your order creation.
    * ``email``
    * ``locale``
    * ``payment_provider`` – The identifier of the payment provider set for this order.
 This needs to be an existing